Slip Resistance Testing Standards in 2021

 For slip resistance testing wet or dry

-The ASTM E303 slip resistance test standard defines the British pendulum tester that is now a national standard for pedestrian floor slip resistance in 49 nations on five continents and has been endorsed by Ceramic Tile Institute of America since 2001.
-It is the most widely used pedestrian slip resistance test method worldwide.
-The most common safety standard for a level floor is a minimum Pendulum Test Value (PTV) of 36.
-The pendulum is the basis of the Sustainable Slip Resistance standard that has been specified by McDonalds Restaurants since 2006.
+The American ASTM E303 slip resistance test standard (as well as many others around the world, such as BS 7976, EN 13036, AS/NZS 4586, CEN/TS 16165, SS 485, etc., etc.) defines the British pendulum tester that is now a national standard for measuring pedestrian floor slip resistance in at least 50 nations on five continents, and it has been endorsed by Ceramic Tile Institute of America since 2001.
+It is the most widely used and trusted pedestrian slip resistance test device worldwide.
+It has been in use now for over 50 years, which means its safety criterion is backed by 50 years of research into actual slip and fall accidents around the world.
+The most common safety standard using the pendulum for a level floor is a minimum Pendulum Test Value (PTV) of 36.
+The pendulum slip tester is also the basis of the Sustainable Slip Resistance test standard that has been specified by McDonalds Restaurants since 2006, which helps architects and designers see how slip resistance will be effected on a particular tile after a year or two of heavy traffic in use.
+This helps architects avoid installing a problem, or a tile that will become a problem after some heavy use or improper cleaning methods.
 Here is a video demo of the pendulum slip resistance tester.

-Both hard and soft rubbers are specified for the pendulum, with soft rubber being applied primarily to barefoot situations such as showers, bathroom floors, and swimming pool decks.
+Both hard and soft rubbers are specified for the pendulum, with soft rubber (TRL rubber) being used primarily for barefoot situations such as showers, bathroom floors, and swimming pool decks.
+The hard rubber is referred to as “Standard Shoe Sole Simulating” rubber, or Four S rubber.

-Test results are usually quoted as Pendulum Test Values to avoid the confusion that results when different devices are used to give different values of coefficient of friction.
-Standards Australia HB 198:2014 gives detailed recommendations of minimum wet Pendulum Test Values for many different situations: e.g. external ramps, 54; external walkways and pedestrian crossings, 45; shopping center food courts, 35; and elevator lobbies above external entry level may be 25 or less.
-There are also barefoot area recommendations based on pendulum tests with a soft rubber slider.
+Test results are usually quoted as Pendulum Test Values (or sometimes as BPN, which stands for British Pendulum Number) to avoid the confusion that results when different devices are used to give different values for coefficient of friction.
+Standards Australia HB 198:2014 gives detailed recommendations of minimum wet Pendulum Test Values (PTV) for many different situations: e.g. external ramps, 54; external walkways and pedestrian crossings, 45; shopping center food courts, 35; and elevator lobbies above external entry level may be 25 or less.
+There are also barefoot area recommendations based on pendulum tests with the softer rubber slider.
 The Australian recommendations, published in 1999 and expanded in 2014, are the world’s most detailed and sophisticated standards for pedestrian wet slip resistance.
-They have also been used by cruise ship companies and others outside of Australia.
+They have now been used by cruise ship companies, major worldwide corporations, and endless other companies outside of Australia.
+The pendulum is easily the most widely trusted instrument in the world today for assessing real-world slip resistance to aid architects, building owners and flooring manufacturers avoid slip and fall accidents on their properties, and help create more slip resistant flooring products.

-SlipAlert (left) is a roller-coaster type tribometer that is designed to mimic the readings of the modern pendulum.
+SlipAlert (left) is a roller-coaster type tribometer that is designed to mimic the readings of the pendulum skid tester.
 It has been used for field testing, but is of limited utility in laboratory testing because it requires a long path length of flooring.
 It now has an official British standard for its use in the field – BS 8204-6:2008.
 Click here to see a SlipAlert Video Demonstration.

 The former ASTM F1677 applies to the Brungraber Mark II (also known as Portable Inclinable Articulated Strut Tribometer or PIAST) test device (pictured to the left).
-ASTM withdrew this standard in 2006, with no replacement.
+ASTM withdrew this standard in 2006 approximately one year after it was published, with no replacement.
 (It is still available from ASTM as a withdrawn or historical standard.)
 The reasons for withdrawal included poor precision in interlaboratory studies, which made it impossible to present a reasonable precision statement as required by ASTM.
+In other words, it’s not science.
+It was very popular with expert witnesses, who can easily get whatever result a lawyer wants them to get by manipulating the instrument during the testing procedure.
+It has been replaced with another easily-manipulated version of the same instrument, the Mark IIIB.

 The former ASTM F 1679 applied to the English XL Variable Incidence Tribometer (VIT), which according to its inventor William English was designed primarily for wet testing (pictured right).
-ASTM also withdrew this standard in 2006 with no replacement.
+ASTM also withdrew this standard in 2006 with no replacement, shortly after it had been published.
 Again, the reasons included poor precision, which made it impossible to present an acceptable and reasonable precision statement as required by ASTM.
+In other words, the test method was hurriedly published by the expert witnesses in the ASTM F13 committee to help them win lawsuits in court, but after a year of not being able to provide any kind of reasonable precision statement proving that there was real science behind the test method they had quickly published, the ASTM was forced to withdraw this poor standard, which had been published with bad intent mainly by highly-paid full-time “expert” witnesses.

-The English XL’s actuating valve pressurizes the actuating cylinder and drives the test foot onto the surface being tested.
-The ASTM slip resistance test procedure required the operator to “fully depress the actuating valve for approximately 1/2 second”.
+The English XL’s actuating valve pressurizes the actuating cylinder with gas and drives the test foot onto the surface being tested.
+The now-withdrawn ASTM slip resistance test procedure required the operator to “fully depress the actuating valve for approximately 1/2 second”.
 This valve is sensitive to the amount of force or speed used by the operator to depress it (no doubt a part of the precision problem), which raises the possibility that the operator can unwittingly (or wittingly) influence the result according to his or her preconceived notion of whether the floor is slippery or non-slip.
+If the user presses the button for 3/4 of a second, for instance, the result will likely be much better for the plaintiff.
+If it is depressed for 1/4 second, the result will be likely better for the defense lawyer.
+That is why this instrument is hugely popular with full-time professional American slip and fall court “experts.”
+Getting data from the English XL and Mark IIIB into courtrooms outside of the USA has proven to be very difficult, if not impossible, due to the fact that these instruments do not have a peer-reviewed, published test method in any country on earth, and most countries outside of the USA seem to require “experts” to use real, peer-reviewed science in their testimony.

-English XL users often cite that their instrument has passed the ASTM F2508-13 standard called the “Standard Practice for Validation, Calibration, and Certification of Walkway Tribometers Using Reference Surfaces”.
+English XL and Brungraber Mark IIIB users often cite (in a desperate attempt to “prove” that their instrument has some sort of validity, despite not having a published test method) that their instrument passed the ASTM F2508-16e1 standard called the “Standard Practice for Validation, Calibration, and Certification of Walkway Tribometers Using Reference Surfaces”.
 Although it is necessary for a tribometer to pass this test, it is not sufficient in validating a scientific slip test instrument.
-This test is often conducted and interpreted by people who have a vested interest in their tribometer having passed the test, and it should not be solely relied upon in deciding whether a slip tester is trustworthy in predicting human traction.
-An internationally accepted, reliable slip test device will have been found to correlate well with Variable-Angle ramp tests of human traction, have an official (not withdrawn) test method, and be able to provide a reasonable precision statement as required by all official standard-creating agencies.
+This standard was in fact created by American “expert” witnesses for the purpose of making their instruments, which have no published test method, appear “scientific” in their courtroom testimony.
+This test is often conducted and interpreted by people who have a vested interest in their tribometer having passed the test, and it should not be solely relied upon in deciding whether a slip test device (or tribometer) is trustworthy in predicting human traction.
+An internationally-accepted, reliable slip test instrument will have been found to correlate well with Variable-Angle ramp tests of human traction, have an official (not withdrawn) test method, and be able to provide a reasonable precision statement as required by all official standard-creating agencies in the world.

 ANSI A1264.2 is for Provision of Slip Resistance in the Workplace (2006).
 This standard is published by ANSI (American National Standards Institute) and references two ASTM standards that now no longer exist, as well as ASTM F609 (see below).